-To be considered for inclusion in the proxy materials for the 2020 Annual Meeting of Stockholders, your proposal must be submitted in writing by December 12, 2019, to the Company's Corporate Secretary at Coherus BioSciences, Inc., 333 Twin Dolphin Drive, Suite 600, Redwood City, California 94065.
-However, if the meeting is not held between April 22, 2020 and June 21, 2020, then the deadline will be a reasonable time before we begin to print and mail our proxy materials for that meeting.
+To be considered for inclusion in the proxy materials for the 2021 annual meeting of the Company's stockholders, your proposal must be submitted in writing by December 7, 2020, to the Company's Corporate Secretary at Coherus BioSciences, Inc., 333 Twin Dolphin Drive, Suite 600, Redwood City, California 94065.
+However, if the meeting is not held between April 22, 2021 and June 21, 2021, then the deadline will be a reasonable time before we begin to print and mail our proxy materials for that meeting.

-If you wish to submit a proposal before the stockholders or nominate a director at the 2020 Annual Meeting of Stockholders, but you are not requesting that your proposal or nomination be included in the proxy materials for that meeting, then you must follow the procedures set forth in our bylaws and, among other things, notify the Company's Corporate Secretary in writing between January 23, 2020 and February 22, 2020.
-However, if the date of the 2020 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after May 22, 2020, then you must give notice not later than the 90th day prior to that meeting or, if later, the 10th day following the day on which public disclosure of that annual meeting date is first made.
+If you wish to submit a proposal before the stockholders or nominate a director at the 2021 annual meeting of the Company's stockholders, but you are not requesting that your proposal or nomination be included in the proxy materials for that meeting, then you must follow the procedures set forth in our bylaws and, among other things, notify the Company's Corporate Secretary in writing between January 22, 2021 and February 21, 2021.
+However, if the date of the 2021 annual meeting of the Company's stockholders is more than 30 days before or more than 60 days after May 22, 2021, then you must give notice not later than the 90th day prior to that meeting or, if later, the 10th day following the day on which public disclosure of that annual meeting date is first made.
 You are also advised to review our bylaws, which contain additional requirements regarding advance notice of stockholder proposals and director nominations.